Looking for tips on free things to do in Raleigh? Or things to do on the cheap? We’ve got you covered!

 Each weekend, over 600 indoor and outdoor vendors showcase an incredible range of items, from high-end antiques to power tools and everything in between.

-City Market is a tourist attraction in the heart of downtown.
-Tourists and locals enjoy wandering the cobblestone streets to enjoy open-air shopping and dining options.
+City Market is a tourist attraction come food hall in the heart of downtown.
+Tourists and locals enjoy wandering the cobblestone streets to enjoy open-air shopping and food vendors.

 Grab a coffee from nearby 42 & Lawrence, and breakfast from Big Ed’s, and then explore City Market and check out the specialty shops, and you’re right across from Moore Square.